MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 ## Settings

-Maker can define the number of records to be displayed on each page and if user is allowed to perform a search.
+You can define the number of records to be displayed on each page and if user is allowed to perform a search.

 Select the ellipse icon to duplicate the List, move it up/down within the section, or delete the list.